Wheel: History

 The place and time of the invention of the wheel remains unclear, because the oldest hints do not guarantee the existence of real wheeled transport, or are dated with too much scatter.
-Mesopotamian civilization is credited with the invention of the wheel.
-However, unlike other breakthrough inventions, the wheel cannot be attributed to a single nor several inventors.
-Evidence of early usage of wheeled carts has been found across the Middle East, in Europe, Eastern Europe, India and China.
-It is not known whether Chinese, Indians and Europeans invented the wheel independently or not.

 The invention of the solid wooden disk wheel falls into the late Neolithic, and may be seen in conjunction with other technological advances that gave rise to the early Bronze Age.
-This implies the passage of several wheelless millennia even after the invention of agriculture and of pottery, during the Aceramic Neolithic.
+This implies the passage of several wheel-less millennia even after the invention of agriculture and of pottery, during the Pre-Pottery Neolithic.